snail123815/IBL-bioinfomatics-wiki/docs/source/admin_tools/Ref. IPA commands.md

 ipa group-add-member [GROUP-NAME-2] --users [USERNAME-1] --users [USERNAME-2]
 ```

-#IBLServers Each new user should belong to:
+Each new user should belong to:

 1. Their lab group